SoftInstigate/restheart-website/docs/security/user-management.md

 ## Introduction

-This section provides instructions on how to create, update and delete users for the default [RESTHeart Authenticator](/docs/security/authentication/#restheart-authenticator).
+This section provides instructions on how to create, update and delete users with [mongoRealAuthenticator](/docs/security/authentication/#mongo-realm-authenticator).

-It also shows how to manage permissions for the default [RESTHeart Authorizer](/docs/security/authorization/#restheart-authorizer).
+It also shows how to manage permissions with [mongoAclAuthorizer](/docs/security/authorization/#mongo-acl-authorizer).

 {: .bs-callout.bs-callout-info}
-**RESTHeart Authenticator** uses the collection `/users` by default.
+**mongoRealAuthenticator** uses the collection `/users` by default.

 ### Before running the example requests